Schools release COVID numbers in Richmond, Columbia counties

 - Copeland, 4 positive students, 2 quarantined students, 0 positive employees, 0 quarantined employees

-- Deer Chase, 3 positive students, 9 quarantined students, 1 positive employees, 1 quarantined employee
+- Deer Chase, 3 positive students, 9 quarantined students, 1 positive employee, 1 quarantined employee

 - Diamond Lakes, 1 positive student, 7 quarantined students, 0 positive employees, 0 quarantined employees